A refined, sophisticated Ford Transit Custom van

 Top of the class for loadspace

 The Transit Custom 280 and 300 can carry standard 8' x 4' boards flat on the floor or three euro pallets.
 The innovative storage area can effortlessly fit items up to 3.4m long (L2) and still leave room for passengers in the front seats.
 Overall, the van provides up to six cubic metres of loadspace with a bulkhead fitted, and that's just the short wheelbase (L1) version: the long wheelbase (L2) offers up to 6.8 cubic metres.
 It has the widest side load door-opening of any vehicle of its type.
 And the sliding doors have a mechanism that holds them securely open for loading.

 Whatever your business, Transit Custom is flexible enough to meet your needs.

-It’s available in three variants: Van, Double-Cab-in-Van and Kombi.
+It's available in three variants: Van, Double-Cab-in-Van and Kombi.
 There are also two body lengths and two roof heights, and a choice of Series and equipment options.
-Which means you can choose a combination that’s precisely right for you.
+These options mean you can choose a combination that's precisely right for you.

 Download the Transit Custom specification brochure

 See our latest Ford Transit Custom offers